hhinfo/filling_assistant/README.md

 - Try different threshold values with `--threshold 0.5` for more inclusive matching
 - Cross-sheet analysis indicator (🔄N) shows how many pattern sources were analyzed

+## 📊 Training Data

+**Note**: Training files (`train_set/`, `test_set/`, `train_subset/`, `test_subset/`) are excluded from version control for security and privacy reasons.
+These directories contain business-sensitive data and are managed locally.

+- Training files remain on your local system for development
+- New files added to training directories are automatically ignored by git
+- This protects sensitive business data from accidental commits
+- Each developer maintains their own training datasets

 ## 🤝 Contributing

 The system is designed to be extensible: